What do you do when older kids refuses to help with younger siblings? Follow these tips to encourage your child to help willingly and on her own.

 Get kids on board by assigning bigger responsibilities than they’re used to or expecting.
 Something about doing a task above usual pushes us to rise to that level.

 Don’t just ask your thirteen-year-old to fetch the baby’s food—have her feed as well.
-Ask her to try to soothe him when he’s fussy or allow her to push the stroller during a walk.
+Ask her to soothe him when he’s fussy or allow her to push the stroller during a walk.

 She’ll feel more important, like a contributing member of the family.